AlmogJakov/Israel-Flights/README.md

 - Navigate to DataLake->models->produceKafkaML.js and set-up your connection details (used 'ml' topic to send the prediction info to Dashboard server)

 <b>MongoDB:</b>
+- navigate to DataLake->models->MongoDB->connect.js and set-up your connection details

+<b>BigML:</b>
-- navigate to Dashboard->models->MongoDB->connect.js and set-up your connection details
+- navigate to DataLake->models->bml.js and set-up your connection details